xibosignage/xibo-manual/source/en/tour_user_access.md

 ## User Profile

-Located in the top right of the CMS, click on the icon to manage your **User Profile** settings, reshow the short '**Welcome**' tour of the CMS to assist with navigation and functionality, click **Help** to view the User Manual for guidance when needed and to securely **Logout** of the CMS after each User session:
+Located in the top right of the CMS, click on the icon to manage your **User Profile** settings, reshow the short '**Welcome**' tour of the CMS to assist with navigation and functionality, and  securely **Logout** of the CMS after each User session:

 ![User Profile](img/v4_tour_user_profile.png)